tlogan/ERST/README.md

 - alternate name: **Descriptive** Relational Subtyping

 ### TODO (Symbolic Implementation)
+- move inhabitability check to typing
+    - learning variables to be BOT should be allowed
+- add learnable skolem case for upper variable
+    - create test example that demonstrates divergence without it
+- add strongest_upper check of transitive skolem variable
 - update disjoint test to handle disjoint constraints in intersected universals
     - see `test_max`: `G44 <: ~true @` vs `G44 <: ~false @`
     - consider if type needs to be constructed differently